lirx-js/dom/website/docs/documentation/syntax/rx-components/rx-if/index.md

 :::note

-The previously injected template is removed, before the new one is appended to the DOM.
+The previously injected template is always removed from the DOM before the new one is appended.

 :::